rednose-public/rednose-ui/UPGRADE-1.5.md

  * Class `Rednose.Toolbar` was refactored and now uses instances of `rednose-button-group`.
  * Config property `evtPrefix` for backwards compatibility was removed in this version.

+## rednose-treeview

+ * TreeView was refactored to a more performant model and now uses DataSources.
+As a result, module `rednose-model-tree` was removed.

 ## rednose-ui

 * **All CSS** except vendor CSS is now handled by `LESS` templates within the `rednose-ui` module.